 I love the delectable sweet and savory cafe fare with sea views at Sidetrack Cafe and Deckchair Cafe, Rice Rice Baby for delicious Vietnamese dishes, and classic Kiwi fish and chips best enjoyed on the beach from Mount Fish & Chips.

-Other great options include Bombay Brasserie for Indian fare, Osteria for Italian dishes, Fish Face for drool-worthy seafood, and Dui’s for Thai cuisine.
+Other great options include Bombay Brasserie for Indian fare, Osteria for Italian dishes, and Dui’s for Thai cuisine.

 10) Go Paddleboarding in Pilot Bay